arkhangelsk/arkhangelsk/README.md

 Want to know more about me?
 Checkout my [Adventures in Learning](https://arkhangelsk.github.io/AdventuresInLearning/)

 ### ✍️ Blog & Writing
 Apart from testing, I also love to share my knowledge.
-You can find my articles on my blog [Software Testing Trends](https://softwaretestingtrends.com/) & on my Github Wiki [Tech Journal](https://arkhangelsk.github.io/TechJournal/)
+You can find my articles on my blog [Software Testing Trends](https://softwaretestingtrends.com/), on my [Tech Journal](https://ambreenkhan.dev/) & on my Github Wiki [Tech Journal](https://arkhangelsk.github.io/TechJournal/)

 ### 👩🏽‍🏫 As an instructor
 I like to educate and motivate others through my training on Udemy & SkillShare.
 Checkout my courses: